zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

   - Zero-Shot: 38.17%
   - Adapted: 47.55%

 - Experimentation with prompt templates for zero-shot.
-We used the following prompts and get accuracies between 35% & 47% overall accuracy.
+We used the following prompts and get accuracies between 35% & 47% for random small portion of dataset.

 ```python
 prompt_templates = [